Welcome to Charlotte Public Schools

 NOTE: In order to provide the best transition for your child into Charlotte Public Schools, it may take up to two (2) school days for your child to be placed upon receipt of all enrollment paperwork.

 If your child will be five (5) years old on or before December 1, 2023, they are eligible to enroll for the 2023-2024 school year in either a Developmental Kindergarten or Kindergarten classroom.

 Commitment and Collaboration

 Q: Why is Charlotte Public Schools the place for my children?

 A: It may boil down to two words: commitment and collaboration.
 Both run deep and underscore what Charlotte Public Schools is about and what we promise to all those we serve.

 CPS promises an unwavering commitment to our mission of providing an excellent educational culture and safe learning environment that is centered on each and every student.
-That included being one of only a handful of local school districts who worked with families under the state’s Return to Learn roadmap to offer two modes of instruction of either virtual or face-to-face so they could choose the option that worked best for them.
 Staff has also worked tirelessly to find ways to maintain strong classroom and teacher connections regardless of the various circumstances or enhanced safety precautions.